 - Every changing dynamic WAN IPs are causing hell with my firewalls on remote servers.
 I’m not paying $20/m for a feature that was free on ADSL 2

-Landline phone has been down for 5 days, new TP-Link router arrived and I had to rest it up and enter all my details on advice from TPG.
+Landline phone has been down for 5 days, new TP-Link router arrived and I had to reset it up and enter all my details again.
 Landline still down.
 Third router has been sent (TPLink) as TPG suspect the TPLink is faulty.
-The router needed rebooting as the Internet stopped working now my top speed is 5Mb on a 5pmb plan.
+The router needed rebooting daily as the Internet stopped working now my top speed is 5Mb on a 50Mbps plan.

 Waiting for the new router, I tried the old Huawei and it could get a dial tone for 30 seconds max.
 Line fault?